best privacy and security apps (1)

 Protect your privacy with a prepaid card

-For added security, it’s a good idea to use a prepaid card when you purchase apps on the App Store or the Google Play Store.
+For added security, using a prepaid card when you purchase apps on the App Store or the Google Play Store is a good idea.
 The cards aren’t directly linked to your bank account, which means cybercriminals will never have access to your total funds.
-You can only add a certain amount of money to your prepaid card at any time.
-This limits the number of purchases fraudsters can make if they do gain access to your card details.

-If you use a credit card over public Wi-Fi, for example, your bank account could be hacked by cybercriminals who have compromised the connection.
-On the other hand, if you use a prepaid card over public Wi-Fi, there is no way that cybercriminals can use it to access your bank account.
+On the other hand, if you use a prepaid card over public WiFi, there is no way that cybercriminals can use it to access your bank account.

 Virtual Green Card

-• Instant delivery
+- Instant delivery

-• No credit check
+- No credit check

-• Apple Pay & Google Pay
+- Apple Pay & Google Pay

-• Card fee € 3.99
+- Card fee € 3.99

-• Top-up: 3.0% (min € 2)
+- Top-up: 3.0% (min € 2)

 Learn more